Skip to main content

 You stand at a juncture where personal well-being and workplace policies intersect, holding a request for your family’s medical history.
 This piece of paper represents more than just a list of relatives’ ailments; it is a map of your genetic predispositions.

-GINA operates on a clear premise ∞ your is yours alone.
+GINA operates on a clear premise ∞ your genetic information is yours alone.
 It cannot be used by employers to make decisions about hiring, firing, promotion, or compensation.
 The law’s definition of “genetic information” is comprehensive.

 The Genetic Information Nondiscrimination Act establishes federal protections that classify your family medical history as protected genetic data.